ikim025/ucr-cs100/textbook/C++/templates/README.md

 First off, there is no way for macros to check parameter types.
 That could already be the source of a number of bugs in your program.
-As we are pointing out above, templates don't have this problem.
+As we are pointing out above, templates do not have this problem.

 For macros, during debugging, the messages will refer to the expanded macro instead of the definition.
 Since macros are expanded in the preprocessor, the compiler tends to not see them.

 Let’s say that a macro is defined on line 14 but is called upon in line 400.
 When using a debugger the problem will be shown on line 400 in expanded form.
 **This can make the debugging process much harder because the function cannot be seen in the debugging process** Templates, however, will point to the exact location of the problem!

 The last thing about macros is that they cannot be stepped into with a debugger like gdb.
 Since they are based on text substitution, there isn't a way for them to be stepped into because they are not quite functions.